Volunteering

 Council

-Council’s main duty is ensuring that the College carries out its activities and governs its members in a manner that serves the public interest.
-Council sets the strategic direction of the College, its bylaws and governance policies.
-Council also ensures compliance with legislated requirements outlined under the Health Professions Act (HPA) and succession planning in the leadership of the organization.
+Council’s primary duty is to ensure the College carries out its activities and governs its registrants in a manner that serves the public interest.
+Council sets the strategic direction of the College, its Bylaws and governance policies.
+Council also ensures compliance with legislated requirements outlined under the Health Professions Act (HPA) and succession planning in the organization’s leadership.

 Council has subgroups of members, called workgroups, that focus on different aspects of the Council mandate.
-Workgroup and meetings typically take place every 6 to 8 weeks by web conference.
+Workgroup meetings typically are scheduled every 6 to 8 weeks by web conference.

 The Governance Workgroup monitors and develops governance policies, bylaws and any other documents required by Council from time to time to meet its mandate.

-The Finance and Audit Workgroup focuses on the qualitative aspects of financial reporting and organizational process to manage business/financial risk and compliance with all applicable legal, ethical, and regulatory requirements.
+The Finance and Audit Workgroup focuses on the qualitative aspects of financial reporting and organizational processes to manage business/financial risk and compliance with all applicable legal, ethical, and regulatory requirements.

 Registration Committee